Our lettings policy

 • Applicants who need to move to access medical treatment, for employment purposes, due to financial hardship or to be near relatives for support

-• Private rented tenants or homeowners who are at risk of losing their home
+• Private rented tenants who are at risk of losing their home for affordability reasons

 • Private rented tenants whose property is in a poor condition

-• Applicants who are sofa-surfing or living in temporary accommodation.
+• Applicants who are sofa-surfing or living in temporary accommodation or are homeless but who have not been referred to us by Glasgow City Council

 Bronze priority will be awarded to: